pe44enka/LoadBalancer/README.md

 This notebook is created as a part of **Crush course on Python** by Google and supposed to create a Load Balancer that ensure system has enough available servers to serve incoming connections.

 ### Objectives
-Imagine you have a cloud and you have to manage it such a way that there are enough servers to serve incoming connections.
-To automate this process you need to create Load Balancer.
+Imagine you have a cloud and you have to manage it such a way that there are enough available servers to serve incoming connections.
+Load Balancer will help you to automate this proceess.

 ### Goal of the project
 To create a Load Balancer that ensures that load of each server wouldn't exceed 50% and add more servers in other case.